benber86/curve-blog/content/posts/ng-mev/index.md

 We used the pools' `TokenExchange` and `TokenExchangeUnderlying` events as well as all the pools' liquidity events to retrieve transactions, which we then parsed and analyzed for MEV activity.

-**MEV detection:**
+**MEV detection:** For each block, we check that at least two transactions interact with the pool as there can't be a sandwich otherwise.
+If there are at least 2 transactions, we look for matching transactions to detect a potential sandwich.
+Matching transactions are transactions that have the same caller, and where tokens A and B are swapped in different directions.
+Once we have found a pair, we look for the sandwiched transaction.
+Its position in the block should be between that of the two sandwiching transactions.
+The detection algorithm also handles more complex edge cases, such as multiple transactions being sandwiched between the same front- and backrun transactions.

 ### Observations

 The results of our data collection are presented in the chart below.
 The most striking finding was that, for the period considered, there was absolutely zero sandwiches detected on NG Stableswap pools.
-Meanwhile sandwiches constituted on average 1.6% of all the USD denominated volume of the regular StableSwap pools, with peaks at 16% and 10%.
+Meanwhile, sandwiches constituted on average 1.6% of all the USD denominated volume of the regular StableSwap pools, with peaks at 16% and 10%.
 It's not that MEV actors have all failed to notice the new NG pools either.
 Indeed, the arbitrage activity is higher than on the original Stableswap pools: